Whether you’re planning an intimate gathering or a large party for a crowd, one thing is essential: the food!

 - Don’t forget about serveware!
 When planning your party food menu, make sure you have enough bowls, platters, etc to plate everything properly.

 - If you’re not sure how many people will be coming to your event, opt for “no waste” party foods.
-These are things that can be frozen or stored for a while in the fridge after the party, rather than items like subs, seafood, or guacamole which won’t keep as long and might have to be tossed.
+These are things that can be frozen or stored for a while in the fridge after the party, rather than items like subs, seafood, or guacamole which won’t keep as long and might have to be thrown away.

-Super Easy Party Foods:
+Easy Party Snacks:

-- Tortilla chips with salsa and queso
+- Tortilla chips with salsa, guacamole and/or queso

 - Pita chips & hummus